 Lakhs of aspirants appear for bank exams but only handful of them clear it.
 There are many candidates who even fail at several attempts.
 The bank examinations mainly of IBPS and SBI for different posts are not that easy to crack.
-The number of candidates who passed is much less than those who failed.
+The number of candidates who cleared the IBPS exam is much less than those who failed.
 Every year the number of candidates increases, as a result, the rate of failure increases.

 Despite putting their hard work and full efforts all that a candidate witness is failure.
 There are many higher authorities of concerned banks who judge the candidates during the interview and find that they lack in communication skills.
 So even after passing the written examination on the basis of their merit, they fail to go through the interview process.

 Other than interview process, the preparation of the written examinations can be improvised which will help in reducing the rate of failure.
-Reasons why candidates fail to clear the bank exam:
+Below listed are a few mistakes that candidates must avoid while preparing for the IBPS Bank exam 2020.

 - Unaware of the changes in exam pattern and syllabus: The pattern and the syllabus are changing every year.
 Some less important topics have no weightage over years.
 The two tiers prelims and mains have been introduced lately.
 Some candidates do not follow these changes hence they do not come up with the solutions to every question asked in the question paper.